-Originally conceived by Plato in The Republic, which was his vision of an ideal society, the Philosopher King is someone who, since he Loves Wisdom, (that is what the word "philosopher" means, after all) is more likely to seek out wisdom for its own sake, and thus more likely to rule wisely than one who, say, Loves War (or Jenga or Fellatio).
+Originally conceived by Plato in The Republic, which was his vision of an ideal society, the Philosopher King is someone who, since he loves wisdom (that is what the word "philosopher" means, after all), is more likely to seek out wisdom for its own sake, and thus more likely to rule wisely than one who, say, loves war (or Jenga or fellatio).
 The fact that Plato was himself a philosopher probably had a lot to do with his choice as well.

-- Things To Come: The H. G. Wells-scripted 1936 film ended with a society run entirely on the principle of scientific progress, in which humanity has cured the common cold before heading to the Moon(!)
+- Things to Come: The H. G. Wells-scripted 1936 film ended with a society run entirely on the principle of scientific progress, in which humanity has cured the common cold before heading to the Moon(!)

-- The Restaurant at the End of the Universe: The novel by Douglas Adams, features the Ruler of the Universe; a man who has so utterly embraced solipsism that he views both memory and future events as unreal, and anything outside the closed door of his shack as purely hypothetical.
+- The Restaurant at the End of the Universe: The novel by Douglas Adams, features the Ruler of the Universe, a man who has so utterly embraced solipsism that he views both memory and future events as unreal, and anything outside the closed door of his shack as purely hypothetical.
 Thus he is completely surprised by his surroundings every day, and continuously makes discoveries, such as the ability to put pencil to paper, that most people would assume you only need to make once.
 This makes him the perfect person to exercise power, since he has absolutely no preconceptions about anything, and the six people who ultimately control the Universe first come to him for advice before enacting anything.

 - In the original radio scripts, after the Vogons take over the Galactic Civil Service, the philosophers who had previously managed the Galaxy were sent to the Tax Return Office to lick stamps.